MeanderingProgrammer/render-markdown.nvim/README.md

     bullet = '○',
     -- Character that will replace the > at the start of block quotes quote = '┃',
+    -- See :h 'conceallevel' for more information about meaning of values conceal = {
+        -- conceallevel used for buffer when not being rendered, get user setting default = vim.opt.conceallevel:get(),
+        -- conceallevel used for buffer when being rendered rendered = 3,
+    },
     -- Define the highlight groups to use when rendering various components highlights = {
         heading = {